 He said, “No, I mean what I said… like.”

-I asked him again to explain because he seemed serious.
+I asked him what he meant again, because he seemed serious.

 He said that of course I love you.
-That goes without saying, but I believe that love is a bit overrated and that everybody loves everybody and everything nowadays.
+That goes without saying, but I believe that “love” is a bit overrated and that everybody loves everybody and everything nowadays.
 Actors and musicians tell their fans that they love them.
-People end conversations with ‘love ya’.
-We love neighbors, friends, pets, movies, cell phones and shoes…and that love has been watered down by its overuse.
-Heck- even McDonald’s motto is ‘I’m lovin’ it’.
+People end conversations with “love ya.”

 I have.
 Sam said that love is a given with your kids but ‘like’ is a bonus.